keymetrics/doc-pm2/en/enterprise/collector/standalone.md

 But you still need the monitoring of PM2 Enterprise.

-That's why we built a standalone agent, that you can embed in your nodejs application, without installing anything else in your container.
+That's why we built a standalone agent, that you can embed in your Node.js application, without installing anything else in your container.
 Exactly the same as other monitoring providers, you just add a library, give it some secrets and everything is working !